php-censor/php-censor/docs/en/plugins/codeception.md

 * **args** - Optional - The string of arguments to be passed to the run command.**Important**, due to the assumption made on line 132 regarding the value of `--xml` being the next argument which will not be correct if the user provides arguments using this config param, you must specify `report.xml` before any user input arguments to satisfy the report processing on line 146.

-* **path** - Optional - The path from the root of your project to the root of the codeception _output directory

 #### Default values

 - config